 Three days is not enough to explore the Spanish Basque Country from Biarritz to Bilbao.
 The coast is lovely, and I’m sure you could spend easily one or two weeks in the area we covered in a couple of days if you wanted to see all the Basque Country points of interest.
-But we only had a short time to meet up with our friends during their holidays there.
+But we only had a short time during our Europe trip to meet up with our friends spending their holidays there.
 It was worth the effort: we visited amazing places in the Basque Country and loved our food discoveries as well.

 We drove from Biarritz to San Juan de Gaztelugatxe, along scenic roads and had lovely stops on the way to check out some of the best Basque Country points of interest.

 Our overall target was to check out the stunning Gaztelugatxe, and we ended up picking places where to stop on the way according to the strength of the rain.
 Well, you cannot always be lucky with the weather – and we loved where we stopped so we were lucky in the end!
 Plus, we had a lovely day visiting Gaztelugatxe, so it was perfect!

 Highlights of our three-day road trip on the Basque Country: the best points of interest

 Okay, this isn’t Spain (it’s still France), but it’s close to it, and it’s the Basque Country.
 We were hungry, so we stopped there to try the Basque gastronomy, on our way back to Biarritz airport at the end of our road trip.

 If Saint Jean de Luz is on your way while you’re driving to the Spanish Basque Country, it’s worth to have a look around.